 By default, it runs a program called "make", but with a numeric argument it will prompt for the command line to execute.
 It will use that command line from then on, if you invoke make without a numeric argument.
 See the variable start-make-in-buffer-directory to control which directory the new process starts in.

 Epsilon uses a template for the command line (stored in the

 push-cmd variable), so you can define a command line that

 depends on the current file name.
-See Backup Files for
+See File Name Templates for

 information on templates.
 For example,

 If a concurrent process already exists, Epsilon will attempt to run the program concurrently by typing its name at the end of the process buffer (in those environments where Epsilon isn't capable of creating more than one process buffer).
 When Epsilon uses an existing process buffer in this way, it will run next-error only if you've typed no keys during the execution of the concurrent program.
 You can set the variable concurrent-make to 0 to force Epsilon to exit any concurrent process, before running the "make" command.
 Set it to 2 to force Epsilon to run the command concurrently, starting a new concurrent process if it needs to.
 When the variable is 1 (the default), the make command runs the compiler concurrently if a concurrent process is already running, non-concurrently otherwise.

 Whenever push or make exit from a concurrent process to run a command non-concurrently, they will restart the concurrent process once the command finishes.
 Set the restart-concurrent variable to zero if you don't want Epsilon to restart the concurrent process in this case.